interpreting-rl-behavior/models--interpreting-rl-behavior/README.md

 ## Calculating saliency maps

-Saliency maps calculate the gradient (avereged over noised samples) of some network quantity (e.g. the agent's value function output) with respect to inputs or intermediate network activations.
+Saliency maps calculate the gradient (averaged over noised samples) of some network quantity (e.g. the agent's value function output) with respect to inputs or intermediate network activations.
 We can thus calculate how important dimensions of the generated observations or